WordPress Checkout Plugin v1.3 Released

 - Posting a short blog on your blog about why you use Shopping Cart.

-To get started write to me requesting you own Coupon Code.
-Each time a sale is made with you coupon code we will give you 5 Tribulant credits which equal $5.00.
+To get started, write to me requesting your own Coupon Code.
+Each time a sale is made with your coupon code we will give you 5 Tribulant credits which equal $5.00.
 You can use these to purchase your 3 monthly support or build a credit to spend on other product.
 Hey!
 Stuff just became free with a little work from your side.
-You need to email the link (url) to any post or review to get credited together with your Tribulant account number.
-My email is: firstname.lastname@example.org
+You need to email the link (URL) to any post or review to get credited together with your Tribulant account number.

 I am so fed up – I have waited so long!

 Ok, we hear you and we apologise.
-While there is a no refund policy because we state what our products do and which versions to use and have a support query system and demo sites, we want to make amends to those clients who have waited patently over the last 3 to 4 months and could not use Shopping Cart.
+We want to make amends to those clients who have waited patently over the last 3 to 4 months and could not use Shopping Cart.
 Email me directly stating a reasonable case and we will give you version 1.3 with the next 3 months support.
-If you missed my email here it is again: email@example.com

 What’s to come